ProticM/plazar-js/README.md

 ##### TL;DR

-1. Can define components, mixins or classes by invoking `plz.define`.
+1. Can define components, mixins or classes by invoking `pz.define`.
 2. Reuse each type later in the app as much as needed.
 One type, multiple instances.
 3. Extend each type with another by setting the `ownerType`.
 4. Override parent method implementation.